 I have undertaken a reasonable assurance engagement on the design and implementation of controls exercised by the Trustees of Public Education Endowment.
-The controls exercised by the Trustees are those policies and procedures established to ensure that the receipt, expenditure and investment of money, the acquisition and disposal of property, and the incurring of liabilities have been in accordance with legislative provisions (the overall control objectives).
+The controls exercised by the Trustee are those policies and procedures established to ensure that the receipt, expenditure and investment of money, the acquisition and disposal of property, and the incurring of liabilities have been in accordance with the State's financial reporting framework (the overall control objectives).